Dealing with tooth sensitivity

 If your tooth sensitivity is mild, some at-home solutions will likely be effective.
 These come in the form of over-the-counter fluoride rinses, gels and toothpastes that can make the root nerve less sensitive or build a protective coating to cover the tooth surface.
 It is important to note that these formulas don’t work for everyone.

 If your sensitivity is more severe, you may need to pay a visit to your dentist.
-If your sensitivity is due to decayed or damaged teeth, your dentist will be able to treat this and as a result, provide you with some relief.
+If your sensitivity is due to decayed or damaged teeth, your dentist will be able to treat your tooth and as a result, provide you with some relief.